 Sounds pretty good hey?

 But as with any other financial strategy, with great sounding deals come great responsibilities: when you choose to cash out equity, you are putting your property on the line.
 If the value of your property decreases, you could end up owing more than your property is worth.
-So before you rush into getting cashing out, take a closer look at what it is, when you may want to consider this financing option and whether it is a strategy that is best for you.
+So before you rush into getting cashing out, take a closer look at what taking a home equity loan in Australia entails, when you may want to consider this financing option and whether it is a strategy that is best for you.

 What is home equity

 https://www.odinmortgage.com/australia-mortgage-rates-everything-you-need-to-know/Home equity is the difference between the current market value of your property and the amount you owe the bank.
 The amount fluctuates overtime as the value is tied to market forces.